rtorrent-community/rtorrent-docs/docs/use-cases.rst

 you can change ``completion_move_verbose`` to just ``completion_move``, if you don't want the move logged.

-The ``completion_path`` method already passes the major item attributes to the script, you can add more if you need them, but then you also need to extend the list of names in ``arglist`` at the top of the bash script.
+The ``completion_path`` method already passes the major item attributes to the script.
+You can add more if you need to, but then you also need to extend the list of names in ``arglist`` at the top of the bash script.

 .. literalinclude:: examples/completion-path.sh